Josh-Ness/StatTrack/README.md

 StatTrack is currently using PowerBI that connects to the database.
 From here, users can interact with various powerful visualizations.
 - Users could see how many receptions a player had game, or see exactly how many yards each reception of theirs earned the team.
 - Users could find out how many rushing a receiving yards and player has on average at a specific stadium, against a specific opponent, in certain weather, and much more.
-- Users can track how a players betting lines compare to how they hve historically performed under certain conditions
+- Users can track how a players betting lines compare to how they hve historically performed under certain conditions.

 ## Future
 While StatTrack has its full data pipeline in place, there are plans to improve its serving powers.
 In the future, possibilities include:
 - **Application**: A mobile StatTrack application that will offer free and paid versions of the app.
 - **Insights**: In the future, StatTrack hopes to use AI to geerate quick helpful insights.
 For example, providing an insight that 'Kirk Cousins has thrown for over 274.5 passing yards in 9 of his last 10 games where the Minnesota Vikings were underdogs on the road.

-## Responsability
+## Responsibility
 While data can help make informed decisions, sports betting is a form of gambling.
 Even with StatTrack, nothing is guarenteed to happen within sports, and all users must acknowledge the risk of betting participation.